Mary Frances

 Educator Mary Frances shares her passion for African-American history, research, and public speaking with audiences throughout Illinois.

-Mary will give a brief story about each one of the ten large images of African Americans in her presentation and encourage audience engagement about how they feel and think about the images.
+Mary will present research findings about each one of the ten large images of African Americans in her presentation and encourage discussion regarding the historical contexts of slavery, Civil War, Reconstruction, Spanish-American War, Jim Crow, Great Migration, and Great Depression.

 Program Logistics

-This one-hour program includes a 30 minutes PowerPoint presentation and 30 minutes of discussion.
+This one-hour program includes a 40-minute PowerPoint presentation and 20 minutes of discussion.
 Visuals are presented using the speaker’s laptop and HDMI cord.
 A television or projector is necessary.

 Bio

-Mary Frances is originally from western Pennsylvania and has lived in Springfield, Illinois for 34 years.
-For the last twenty years, Frances has been a college teacher, researcher, artist, and author as well as community activist.
+Mary Frances is originally from western Pennsylvania and has lived in Springfield, Illinois, for over 35 years.
+For the last twenty years, Frances has been a college teacher, researcher, artist, and author as well as a community activist.
 Her current focus is on untold African American stories, which has recently culminated in her first book—African Americans in Springfield.

 Learn More and Follow Mary